installing openwrt as a wireless repeater

-The trunk build is quite raw, it doesn’t install the classic web interface, so it’s up to every person to decide if they want it or not, in my case I decided to install it because my sister, who lives with my parents, will manage the system and she doesn’t like cli interfaces.
+Be aware that the trunk build is minimal, it doesn’t include the luci web interface, so it’s up to every person to decide if they want it or not.

-After completing the installation phase, I went to the web interface, http://10.9.8.7, created a root password and reconfigured the LAN interface to make permanent the lan ip changes:
+Upon completing the installation, go to the web interface, http://10.9.8.7, and reconfigure the LAN interface to make permanent the IP address:

 - Network ▷ Interfaces ▷ LAN

-Afterwards, I created a bridge interface (to bond the lan and wwan interfaces)
+Now, it’s time to create the bridge interface (bonding the lan and wwan interfaces)

 - Network ▷ Wifi ▷ Scan

-And finally created an AP (linked to the lan interface)
+Finally, don’t forget to create the AP repeater (linked to the lan interface)

 - Network ▷ Wifi ▷ Add

-That’s it!, a simple and robust wifi extender, happy repeating ✌
+That’s it!, a simple and robust wifi extender ✌